2016-2017 Catalog > Graduate Studies

 The Family Educational Rights and Privacy Act of 1974 (P.L.
 93-380) extends to students the right of access to their education records maintained at the College.
 The provost, the dean of the Graduate School and the registrar maintain these records for enrolled and former students.
 Information and notification as to the type of record; the accessibility of and policies for maintaining, reviewing and expunging the record; and the procedures for inspecting, reviewing, obtaining copies of or challenging the record are established by the appropriate offices.

-Grades, transcripts, future registrations and diplomas will be withheld and the student will not be graduated until all tuition, fees and other bills incurred at the College have been paid, and all library books returned.
+Grades, transcripts, future registrations and diplomas will be withheld until all tuition, fees and other bills incurred at the College have been paid, and all library books returned.

 Students who are away from the College for less than two years will be considered active students and will be maintained on mailing lists, etc. Students whose graduate studies are interrupted or discontinued for more than two years but less than seven years will be classified as inactive students; they will not be maintained on mailing lists.
 Inactive students may return to active status by registering for a graduate course.
 This policy does not alter the seven-year time limit required for the completion of a graduate degree at Hood College.
 All requirements for the degree at Hood must be met within seven years following the date of first enrollment.
 Students who do not complete their program of study within their seven-year time limit will be automatically withdrawn from the College.
 Please refer to the section on Time Limits for information regarding time extensions.

 Except where marked to the contrary, parking is permitted on a first-come, first-served basis on most lots on the campus.
 Parking permits are required for cars parked in campus lots and for students who choose to park in the Frederick Memorial Hospital parking garage.
 Vehicle registration forms can be completed through Self-Service and students can submit their receipt to the Office of Campus Safety or at the Information Desk to obtain their pass.
-The registration fee will be added to the student’s bill through the Accounting Office.
 Students who choose to park along the street will not be required to purchase a parking permit, but must adhere to parking signs and marked curbs.

 Hood College recognizes individual student choice in observing religious holidays that occur during regularly scheduled classes.
 Students are responsible for work missed.